Publications

 CONCLUSIONS AND RELEVANCE: In this cross-sectional study of state-promulgated critical care triage policies, most plans restricted access to scarce critical care resources for patients with listed comorbidities and/or for patients with less-than-average expected postdischarge survival.
 This analysis raises concerns about access to care during a public health crisis for populations with high burdens of chronic illness, such as individuals with disabilities and minoritized racial and ethnic groups.

 Almarzooq, Zaid I, Yang Song, Issa J Dahabreh, Ajar Kochar, Enrico G Ferro, Eric A Secemsky, Jacqueline M Major, et al. (2023) 2023.
-“Comparative Effectiveness of Percutaneous Microaxial Left Ventricular Assist Device Vs Intra-Aortic Balloon Pump or No Mechanical Circulatory Support in Patients With Cardiogenic Shock”.
+“Comparative Effectiveness of Percutaneous Microaxial Left Ventricular Assist Device Vs Intra-Aortic Balloon Pump or No Mechanical Circulatory Support in Patients With Cardiogenic Shock.”.
 JAMA Cardiology 8 (8): 744-54. https://doi.org/10.1001/jamacardio.2023.1643.

 IMPORTANCE: Recent studies have produced inconsistent findings regarding the outcomes of the percutaneous microaxial left ventricular assist device (LVAD) during acute myocardial infarction with cardiogenic shock (AMICS).